TanmayGupta17/Guess_Number/README.md

 # Guess_Number

+## Overview
+Welcome to the "Guess the Number" game implemented in Java!
+This console-based game is designed to entertain and challenge players as they attempt to guess a randomly generated target number within a specified range.

 ## Features
 1. Random Number Generation: The game randomly generates a target number within a specified range.
 2. Input Validation: The game validates user input to ensure it's within the specified range and of the correct data type.